Canons Regular of the Immaculate Conception: History

 The Canons took their first step toward the life they had envisioned in December 1880, when the bishop gave them the charge of a parish in the small town of Lescheres.
 They quickly organized the life of the parish, educating the children and starting a choir which would provide music for the daily Vespers services of the canonical community.
 This situation did not last long, for they were expelled from the town when the authorities of the anti-clerical national government learned of their presence there.

 In 1890 the Canons were given the ancient Abbey of St. Antony, Saint-Antoine-l'Abbaye, in the Department of Isère, leaving their original home.
 In 1896, Pope Leo, recognizing the growth of the congregation, raised Gréa from the rank of prior to that of abbot.
 He received the formal abbatial blessing on the Feast of the Immaculate Conception (8 December) of that same year.

 The motherhouse of the congregation was maintained at Saint-Antoine from 1890 until 1903, when, following the anti-clerical laws passed by the French government in 1901 and the persecution of the Church which resulted from them, the community was transferred to Andora, in the Italian region of Liguria, and then near the Gianicolo in Rome in 1922, where it remains today, and where the Superior General resides.

 The congregation is international, having houses in France, Italy, Peru (where a mission was established in 1905), England (where the community has been present since 1932), Brazil, the United States, and Canada, the first mission of the congregation, established in 1891 at Nomingue in Ottawa and at St. Boniface, Manitoba.
 There were four establishments in the Diocese of Ottawa, six in that of St. Boniface, two in Saskatchewan and one in Prince Albert, a community was composed of eight priests and major clerics, and of about as many scholastics, postulants and lay brothers.
 The priests have been successfully employed in colonization and the education of youth.

 The Congregation of the Immaculate Conception, together with eight other congregations of Canons Regular make up the Confederation of Canons Regular of St. Augustine.

-The current Superior General, Dom Rinaldo Guarisco CRIC, was elected at the 2018 General Chapter.
+The current Superior General, Rinaldo Guarisco, was elected at the 2018 General Chapter.